fsr/course-management/README.md

 A superuser named `admin` will be created with the password stored in `adminPassFile`.
 Nginx will be set up to serve the application on `hostName`, unless none is configured.
 Note however that TLS will *not* be enabled by default and should be configured separately.
 As explained above, it is recommended to configure a database suited for use in a productive environment.
+PostgreSQL is supported without further configuration.

 ## License